jachad83/opencv_android_webcam/README.md

 Capturing frames from an Android webcam and analysing each to recognise a cricket ball.

-One of the challenges set by Mars Society University Rover Challenge (http://urc.marssociety.org/) is for a rover to autonomously navgiate between points marked by a tennis ball raised above the ground.
+One of the challenges set by Mars Society University Rover Challenge (http://urc.marssociety.org/) is for a rover to autonomously navigate between points marked by a tennis ball raised above the ground.

 ## Version
 * 1.0.0